-There are a lot of choices when purchasing a HEPA air purifier.
+You have choices when purchasing a HEPA air purifier.

 A “true-HEPA” means the filter is paper.
-About five years ago manufacturers started adding folded plastic filters and calling them washable HEPA filters.
+About ten years ago manufacturers started adding folded plastic filters and calling them washable HEPA filters.
 Here’s the problem with folded plastic HEPA filters: dust sticks in the folds no matter how much you wash a plastic filter.
 Mold spores cling to dust.
 Water makes mold spores grow.
 So, after you wash a plastic HEPA filter and replace it in the air purifier, it will blow all those growing mold spores into your air.

-To combat adding all these molds pores to your air, some manufacturers added ozone generators.
+To combat adding all these molds spores to your air, some manufacturers added ozone generators.
 Yes, ozone in high concentrations will kill bacteria and mold spores, but at those levels, it will also kill you.
 Ozone is not needed in an air purifier.

-Charcoal or carbon can be added to the true-HEPA paper filer to removed a lot of the fumes, vapors, and odors we have in our City air.
+Charcoal or carbon can be added to the true-HEPA paper filer to removed a lot of the fumes, vapors, and odors we have in our city air.
 You can remove those fumes and odors by adding charcoal or carbon to your HEPA air purifier purchase.

 Buy the right size air purifier for your room.
 The cubic feet the machine will clean is written on the box.